 For early signs of frostbite, get the affected person into a warm environment, soak the affected area with warm, but not hot water, or a warm, wet rag.
 If the affected area does not fully regain sensation, consult a doctor.
 For advanced forms of frostbite, keep the area covered with gauze or a non-adhesive bandage and see a doctor as soon as possible.

 The best way to prevent hypothermia and frostbite is to stay warm and keep your skin covered.
-We provide hand warmers, neck and arm warmers, instant and reusable heat compresses to make staying warm and heating back up easier.
+We provide hand warmers, neck and arm warmers, instant and reusable heat compresses and backboard straps to make staying warm and heating back up easier.

 First Aid With CPR